TaranjeetSinghKalsi/Money-Rate/README.md

 # Money-Rate
-An App in JAVA using Android Studio in which you get latest currency rates of Dollar & Euro, price of Gold, Silver, and petrol.
+An App in JAVA using Android Studio in which you get latest currency exchange rates of Dollar & Euro, price of Gold, Silver, petrol and diesel by selecting your city.

 # How to download ?
 You can download the file from above source code under filename as "Money-Rate.apk" or [Click here](https://github.com/TaranjeetSinghKalsi/Money-Rate/blob/master/Money-Rate.apk) to view apk file.